2007 Website News

 Journey of the Shroud by Joanna Emery

 Journey of the Shroud is a new children's book by Joanna Emery.
 Published by Volumes Publishing in Canada, the book is written primarily for children aged 10 and up.
 Joanna has created a series of short, youth oriented fictional stories based on events in the Shroud's history and punctuated these with fact-filled sidebars that are both scientifically and historically accurate.
 The book is very entertaining, nicely illlustrated (including many photographs) and sure to spark the interest of young people.
-Copies of the book are available directly from Joanna's Journey of the Shroud Web Page at http://www.joannaemery.com or from the publisher at www.volumesdirect.com.
+Copies of the book are available directly from the publisher at www.volumesdirect.com.

 Resurrection Documented - The Shroud of Turin by Bart Saucelo, M.D.

 Resurrection Documented - The Shroud of Turin by Bart Saucelo, M.D., and published by God and Country publishing in South Bend, Indiana, is a completely updated 2nd edition of Bart's 2002 book of the same name.
-Copies of the book are available directly from the author by using the pdf format order form he provided.
+Sadly, copies of the book are no longer available as the author is deceased.
 Here is a quote from the book's back cover:"This book contains a digest of up-to-date significant historical and scientific findings on the Shroud of Turin.
 Its main focus is on its supernatural dimension.
 This distinctive aspect of the Shroud is what really makes it fascinating and an object of wonder.
 But more importantly, it is what gives meaning and purpose to the image on the Shroud..."